Insprill/dv-multiplayer/README.md

 ## Roadmap

 For a list of planned features, see the [project board][project-board-url].
+The mod will be released on Nexus once it's ready.